AiursoftWeb/Infrastructures/Readme.md

 $ curl -sL https://github.com/AiursoftWeb/Infrastructures/raw/master/upgrade.sh | sudo bash -s instance.name master
 ```

-Also you can run that upgrade script to repair some issues with your Infrastructures instance.
+Also, you can run that upgrade script to repair some issues with your Infrastructures instance.

 ## The design of Infrastructures